Srilatha-kotni/Explainable-AI-Model-Comparator/README.md

 This project focuses on trust-aware model evaluation.

 This project provides an Explainable AI platform where users can:
+🚀 Features

-  Upload their own dataset (CSV)
+📂 Upload any CSV dataset
-  Automatically train multiple ML models
-  Compare models using transparent evaluation metrics Receive a model recommendation based on their priorities

-🌐 Full-Stack Implementation
+🎯 Choose priority: Accuracy, Fairness, or Stability
+📊 Visual comparison using animated progress bars
+🤖 Explainable model recommendation

 FastAPI backend
 React + Tailwind frontend